CiscoDevNet/terraform-provider-meraki/docs/resources/organization_inventory_claim.md

 ### Optional

 - `licenses` (Attributes List) The licenses that should be claimed (see [below for nested schema](#nestedatt--licenses))
-- `orders` (List of String) The numbers of the orders that should be claimed
+- `orders` (Set of String) The numbers of the orders that should be claimed

 ### Read-Only